the-rachel/styles/README.md

 # Rachel on Writing

+Hi, thanks for being here!
+You probably know that my name is Rachel, and I'm an expert writer and brand strategist.
+The two are very intertwined, of course, but you're probably looking for one or the other.

+# Brand and Content Strategy

 This repository represents a collection of some of the work I've done to teach tech companies to write in a way that is approachable, inclusive, and genuine.
 Over the course of my career it's been a personal and professional goal of mine to ensure that the companies I've represented are at the forefront of inclusive, intersectionally-just writing.
 Another huge goal of mine has been to teach the art of writing with empathy and true emotional intelligence.
 These things can't be faked or bought; they require the expertise of someone who has the company's values in mind as much as its bottom line.
 It also requires buy-in at many levels and a sincere understanding of the importance of inclusion and empathy.

 A lot of this stuff is either IP of the company I worked for when I created it, or is in somewhat murky territory IP-wise.
 Much of it could be reworked to avoid IP stuff, but I haven't yet taken that step.
-Either way, it is pretty much just for the eyes of whoever has received the link to it.
+Either way, it is pretty much just for the eyes of whomever has received the link to it.
 If anything here interests you, I would be happy to figure out how we could work it into something usable.

+# Writing Portfolio

 Unfortuntely I don't have examples of work I did writing in-app copy, microcopy, tweets, Facebook and Instagram copy, and other such ephemeral things, as most of that work was done prior to my time as a freelancer.
 (And, to be honest I never thought to take screenshots of it!
 Oops.)
 However I do have extensive experience with all of those and more, and I'm happy to talk through my approach.